simonh1000/elm-jwt/README.md

         url =
             "http://example.com/new"
         body =
-            jsonBody <some Value>
+            Http.jsonBody <some Value>
     in
-        Jwt.post token url body (Json.Decode.field "confirmation" Json.Decode.string)
+        Jwt.Http.post token { url = url, body = body, expect = Http.expectJson OnData (Json.Decode.field "confirmation" Json.Decode.string) }

 ## Examples

-[Examples](https://github.com/simonh1000/elm-jwt/tree/master/examples) are included of the software working with Node.
+An [example](https://github.com/simonh1000/elm-jwt/tree/master/examples) of the software working with a Node backend is provided.

 A blog about using the library with Phoenix can be found [here](http://simonh1000.github.io/2016/05/phoenix-elm-json-web-tokens/).

 ## Changelog

 * 7.0.0: Http 2.0.0 necessitated major changes.
-I took the opportunity to simplify my code and the JwtError type in particular
+I took the opportunity to simplify my code and the JwtError type in particular.
+All token processing functions now also do a cursory check that the header is valid json
 * 6.0.0: 0.19
 * 5.3.0: Adds decoder got Elixir-Guardian token
 * 5.2.0: Update NodeJS example